tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chromium-based-browsers.md

 ## Install AdNauseam

-*At the moment Chromium-based browsers (e.g.: Chrome, Brave, MS Edge, etc) do not enable Add-ons by simply dragging the `.crx` file any longer.
-Manual installation is required as described bellow.*
+*At the moment Chromium-based browsers (e.g. Chrome, Brave, Edge, etc.) no longer allow add-ons to be installed via drag-and-drop of a `.crx` file.
+Manual installation is required as described below.*

 #### Manual Install in Developer Mode
-1. Download the latest adnauseam.chromium.zip file from our [releases page](https://github.com/dhowe/AdNauseam/releases/latest) (make sure to download the _chromium.zip_ file!)
+1. Download the latest _adnauseam.chromium.zip_ file from our [releases page](https://github.com/dhowe/AdNauseam/releases/latest) (make sure to download the _.zip_ file!)
-2. Extract the zip file to a folder somewhere that it can remain
+2. Extract the zip file to a folder somewhere where it can remain after install.
-**Warning: Do not delete this folder after the install; Chrome will disable AdNauseam if this folder is not in the expected location**
+**Warning: Do not delete this folder after the install or the extension will be disabled.**

-3. In your Chrome Browser menu, click Windows > Extensions or type chrome://extensions/ in the address bar
+3. In your Chrome browser menu, click Windows > Extensions or type chrome://extensions/ in the address bar
 4. Check the 'Developer Mode' checkbox
 5. Click the 'Load unpacked extension' button and navigate to the folder you downloaded in step 1.
 Make sure you select the folder with the name 'adnauseam.chromium'(without a version number).
 6. If you have previously exported your ads, you can retrieve them now